Arthurliyaze/Arthurliyaze.github.io/_pages/about.md

 ## My work and research
-My work centers on transfor limit analysis of renewable energy integration using [PSS®E](https://www.siemens.com/global/en/products/energy/grid-software/planning/pss-software/pss-e.html) and [TARA](https://www.power-gem.com/TARA.html).
+As a Power System Engineer at CF Power LTD, I specialize in power system simulations, utilizing tools like [PSS®E](https://www.siemens.com/global/en/products/energy/grid-software/planning/pss-software/pss-e.html) and [TARA](https://www.power-gem.com/TARA.html) to conduct steady-state and dynamic studies for renewable energy interconnection projects from AEP.
+My work focuses on advancing the integration of renewable energy sources into the grid, driven by a commitment to environmental sustainability.

 My Ph.D. research centers on advancing renewable energy integration within Smart Grids through two primary avenues: optimizing the real-time scheduling of energy sources within the grid and rapidly detecting potential attacks on the grid's infrastructure.
 Leveraging statistical inference and deep reinforcement learning algorithms, I've developed innovative optimization and detection methodologies, which have been published in multiple peer-reviewed conferences and journals.

 ## My background and history